turboapps/docs/getting_started/what_is_turbo/getting_started.md

 **Do Turbo containers work by running a full OS virtual machine?**

-No. Turbo containers use a special, lightweight *application-level VM* called Spoon VM.
-Spoon VM runs in user mode on top of a single instance of the base operating system.
+No. Turbo containers use a special, lightweight *application-level VM* called Turbo VM.
+Turbo VM runs in user mode on top of a single instance of the base operating system.

 **How long does it take to start Turbo containers?**